OnlyByDesign/km-kaleidatone-media/README.md

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)

 Good luck!

+###########
+This was a custom theme I built for a small-busines client using underscore.

+I learned a lot about:
+1. Working with libraries
+2. Building custom WP themes
+3. Managing design and development and how they work together
+4. Handling design changes and working through problems as they present themselves